Debugging guide for Model Serving

 Build failure due to lack of GPU availability

-You might see an error like Build could not start due to an internal error - please contact your Databricks representative..
+You might see an the error: Build could not start due to an internal error - please contact your Databricks representative..

 Reach out to your Databricks account team to help resolve.